ClearScore/dotnet-dev-homework/README.md

 Once completed please include the following in a single ZIP file:

 - all code, including tests
-- a bash script start.sh that will start up your service locally, it should support the following environment variables:
+- a visual studio project which should support the following environment variables:
     - `HTTP_PORT`: The port to expose your service on
     - `CSCARDS_ENDPOINT`: The url for CSCards
     - `SCOREDCARDS_ENDPOINT`: The url for ScoredCards